TSE-Systems/tse-analytics-docs/Writerside/topics/Utils.md

 ![Figure: Adding to Report](image_90.png)

-- Then click the **Utils-Report**, the added report works as a text editor and allows to add customized text to analysis results.
+- Then click the **Utils - Report**, the added report works as a text editor and allows to add customized text to analysis results.

 ![Figure: Editing the added report](image_91.png)